morganstanley/cpx-training/site/content/exercises/makecode/E4/index.md

 ![e3-13](e4-13.png)
 ![e3-14](e4-14.png)

+Try taking CPX:
-Try taking CPX in dark places like a closet.
+ - dark places like a closet.
-• Try taking CPX in moderately lighted place like in a room with lights ON.
+ - moderately lighted place like in a room with lights ON.
-• Try taking CPX closer to a lamp where it is bright and see how pixels change colors.
+ - closer to a lamp where it is bright and see how pixels change colors.

-• Modify the light sensor program to run only when Button A is clicked.
+Take it further: Modify the light sensor program to run only when Button A is clicked.
 Hint, use On Button block from INPUT Blocks.
-• Make the program run only once per click.
+- Make the program run only once per click.
-• Make the lights change color based on the light level WITHOUT using if-else-block and color the pixels directly.
+- Make the lights change color based on the light level WITHOUT using if-else-block and color the pixels directly.